sebnitu/vrembem/packages/drawer/README.md

 ### Markup

 Drawers are composed using classes for styling and data attributes for JavaScript functionality.
-To link a drawer toggle to a drawer, use a unique identifier as the values for both of their respective data attributes.
-Close buttons are left value-less and should be placed inside the drawer element they’re meant to close.
+To link a drawer toggle, open or close trigger to a drawer, use a unique identifier as the values for both of their respective data attributes.
+Close buttons can be left value-less if placed inside a drawer element they're meant to close.

 - `data-drawer="[unique-id]"`
 - `data-drawer-toggle="[unique-id]"`
+- `data-drawer-open="[unique-id]"`
 - `data-drawer-close`

 ```html